IBRNet: Learning Multi-View Image-Based Rendering: Method

 \subsection{Rendering and training}

 The approach introduced in the previous section allows us to compute the color and density value at continuous 5D location.
-To render the color of a ray $\mathbf{r}$ passing through the scene, we first query the colors and densities of $M$ samples on the ray, and then perform classic volume rendering~\cite{kajiya1984ray} with the integral approximated using numerical quadrature~\cite{nerf}:
+To render the color of a ray $\mathbf{r}$ passing through the scene, we first query the colors and densities of $M$ samples on the ray, and then accumulate colors along the ray modulated by densities:

-Here samples from $1$ to $M$ are sorted to have ascending depth values. $\mathbf{c}_k$ and $\sigma_k$ denote the color and density of the $k$-th sample on the ray, respectively, and $\delta_k$ is the interval between adjacent samples.
+Here samples from $1$ to $M$ are sorted to have ascending depth values. $\mathbf{c}_k$ and $\sigma_k$ denote the color and density of the $k$-th sample on the ray, respectively.

 \textbf{Hierarchical volume rendering.} One benefit of having continuous RGB-$\sigma$ predictions is that it allows more adaptive and efficient sampling in space.
 Following NeRF~\cite{nerf}, we perform hierarchical volume sampling and simultaneously optimize two networks, a coarse IBRNet and a fine IBRNet, with identical network architecture.
 At the coarse scale, we sample a set of $M_c$ locations at equidistant disparity (inverse depth) which results in equal intervals between adjacent point projections in pixel space.
 Given the prediction of the coarse network, we then conduct a more informed sampling of points along each ray, where samples are more likely to be located at relevant regions for rendering.
 We sample an additional $M_f$ locations and use all $M_c+M_f$ locations to render the fine results as in NeRF~\cite{nerf}.
 In our network, we set both $M_c$ and $M_f$ to $64$.